OpenSend-Technologies/Relay/README.md

+_**This repository is due a commit:** The "starter code" is currently in construction, and will be uploaded once created._
 ## What is a relay?
 A relay is a server that relays information onwards to somewhere else.
 ## What does an OpenSend relay do?